raphlcx/blog/content/posts/a-new-tech-blog.md

 Over the span of the past few years, I tried out various ways to publish my ideas, notes, and writings on technical matters.

 My first attempt was creating a custom static site generator, using plain HTML and bash script for templating.
 The built pages were then hosted on a VPS instance on Digital Ocean.
 Why build a custom static site generator, you ask?
 I wanted to have a full control on the contents, libraries, scripts, and styles that are displayed on the site.
-This was part of my strive for extreme minimal bloat, and fulling utilising semantic HTML5 for the contents.
+This was part of my strive for extreme minimal bloat, and fully utilising semantic HTML5 for the contents.

 Digital Ocean VPS costs money though.
 So I thought of using a free provider to host the static site.
 After all, it's static, the host doesn't require intensive computing power to serve a few HTML pages and CSS style sheets.
 That was when I turned to hosting the site using GitHub Pages.
 GitHub Pages supported the use of Jekyll, and that piqued my interest.